byuitechops/d2l-to-canvas-conversion-tool/documentation/CLI.md

  -O   | Currently not useable.
 Optimizes binary files before uploading.                      |
  -K   | Keeps all files.
 Skips the part of the cleanup process that deletes temporary files. |
  -C   | Should be used when running on a campus course.
 Alters behavior of the process.      |
+ -X   | Deletes the Canvas Course as part of the cleanup process. |

  All of these settings are off by default.